 PhD student in the Spanish literature program with a focus on modern peninsular literature and visual culture.
 Special interests include modern to contemporary Science Fiction narrative, film, and television in Spain.

-Andrea is a second-year Master's student with a concentration in Spanish Linguistics.
-She earned her undergraduate degrees in Spanish Language and Literature and in Classical Languages and Literatures from the University of Valladolid (Spain).
-Her main research areas of interest include the history of the Spanish language, historical linguistics, and linguistic variation and change.
+Andrea is a Doctoral Candidate in Hispano-Romance Philology/Linguistics with a concentration in Description and Development of Peninsular Spanish.
+She earned her undergraduate degrees in Spanish Language and Literature and in Classical Languages and Literatures from the Universidad de Valladolid (Spain), her hometown's university.
+She also holds a M.A. in Spanish Linguistics from the University of Wisconsin-Madison.
+Areas of Interest: History of the Spanish language, historical linguistics, philology, Medieval and Golden Age manuscripts, linguistic variation and change.

 Born in Chesaning, Michigan, I received my MA from Middlebury College in 2012.
 Here at Madison I am studying Early Modern peninsular literature with a concentration on Cervantes, and my PhD minor has to do with Arab-European relations.